cmichi/ulm-opening-hours/README.md

  * Datepicker on page, not in modal dialog
  * Autompletion text field for fulltext search

- * Add data for: hostels, bakeries, local post stations
+ * Add data for: hostels, bakeries, local post station, clubs

 # Getting started